Are you looking for a delicious and easy oven-baked pork rib recipe? Look no further!

 Pour the water into the pan and place the sliced onions on top.

-Cover with foil and bake for two hours.
+Cover with foil and bake for two hours in your preheated oven.

 The slow cooking process will help make the pork tender.